-Some Automakers Say Chip Shortage Causing a Delay of Certain Features
+Some Automakers Say the Chip Shortage Is Causing the Delay of Certain Features

-Because of the chip shortage, Cadillac said recently that it would temporarily suspend including its Super Cruise driver assistance system in new Escalade SUVs.
-Super Cruise—an advanced driver assistance and monitoring system that allows the driver to remove hands from the steering wheel on certain well-marked highways—has a steering column-mounted sensor that ensures the driver always has eyes on the road.
-The system also includes an array of other outward-facing sensors that are controlled by microchip processors.
+Because of the chip shortage, General Motors said recently that it would temporarily suspend including heated and ventilated seats in a number of models, including many popular pickup trucks and SUVs, although it’s working on a plan to retrofit those vehicles when parts become available.
+Cadillac, GM’s luxury brand, said earlier this fall that it would pause its Super Cruise driver assistance system in new Escalade SUVs, but that feature has returned to production.
+Super Cruise, which allows a driver to remove hands from the steering wheel on certain well-marked highways, has a sensor mounted on the steering column that ensures that the driver always has eyes on the road.
+It also includes an array of other outward-facing sensors that are controlled by microchip processors.

 Check Your New Car for Promised Features

 Consumers should be aware when shopping that some new cars might not have the features they’re looking for right now.
-Don’t rely on the salesperson to tell you what features are included—check for yourself.
-Because this problem is likely to persist, CR recommends making a list of the features you want, and the ones that are must-haves.
+Don’t rely on a salesperson to tell you which ones are included—check for yourself.
+Because this problem is likely to persist, CR recommends making a list of the features you’re looking for and the ones that are must-haves.
 If you can’t find a new car with the features you need, it may be best to wait until they become available again on the model you’re interested in buying.

-Analysts say that the tight supply of microchips isn’t going away anytime soon and that the situation could last a year or longer.
-Auto manufacturing has felt the squeeze more acutely than most other industries, which you may have noticed if you’ve been out looking for cars over the past few months.
+Analysts say the tight supply of microchips could last a year or longer.
+Auto manufacturing has felt the squeeze more acutely than most other industries, which you may have noticed if you’ve been looking for cars over the past few months.
 Inventories are low as manufacturers struggle to keep up with demand.